-Below are some of the many names and titles of God the Father and Jesus Christ and the meanings of these names, which show the true character of these two immortal beings.
+Below are some of the many names and titles of God the Father and Jesus Christ, along with the meaning of these names, which show the true character of these two immortal beings:

 It is important to understand that the name of a person has no significance, meaning, or power in and of itself.
 A name serves only to identify a person or a thing.
-However, names and titles that are applied to God the Father and Jesus Christ help describe their individual attributes, character, and authority.
-When one studies the attributes and character of God the Father and his son, it becomes clear that it is impossible for any one name or number of names to fully describe the Father and his Son.
+However, names and titles applied to God the Father and Christ help describe their individual attributes, character, and authority.
+When one studies the attributes and character of God the Father and Christ, it becomes clear that it is impossible for any one name or number of names to fully describe them.

-Not all of the Father's or his son's names are made known in the biblical or historical record (Rev.19:11-12) nor is it necessary at this time in history to have this information.
+Not all names of the Father or Christ are revealed in the biblical or historical record (Rev.19:11-12) nor is it necessary at this time in history to have this information.
 If it were important, all of their names would have been preserved for our use.
-What is important is that we follow the spirit of the instructions that have been revealed when we access God the Father and use the various delegations of authority and power that have been given to us through the name of Jesus Christ.
+What is important is that we follow the spirit of the biblical instructions when we access God the Father and use the various delegations of authority and power we have been given through the name of Jesus Christ.

 Phonetic Sounds of Names

-Many people today believe that some words have mystical powers, just as many of the ancients believed.
-They believe that the utterance of mystical sounds or the speaking of certain words in an ancient language, such as Egyptian, Greek, Hebrew, or Latin, have power to alter or influence things and beings in the physical and spiritual realms of existence.
+Many people believe that some words have mystical powers, just as many of the ancients believed.
+Some people believe that the utterance of mystical sounds or the speaking of certain words in an ancient language, such as Egyptian, Greek, Hebrew, or Latin, have power to alter or influence things and beings in the physical and spirit realms.

-Many people today try to correctly pronounce one or more of the many Hebrew names of the Creator God, God the Father, and the Savior because they feel that, by doing this, they will somehow access God or his power.
-The problem with this belief is not with pronunciation, it is with the basic concept of this belief.
-Nowhere in the Bible is there any support for the use of phonetic sounds in this manner.
+Many people try to correctly pronounce one or more of the many Hebrew names of the Creator God, God the Father, and the Savior because they feel that, by doing this, they will somehow access God or his spirit-power.
+The problem with this belief is not with pronunciation; it is with the basic concept of this belief.
+Nowhere in the biblical record is there any support for the use of phonetic sounds in this manner.
 The correct pronunciation of any of the names of the Creator God, God the Father, or the Savior is of no benefit alone.
-See our study paper concerning the Sacred Names issue.

-What we see in the New Testament is the delegation of authority and power to the elect in order for them to communicate with the Father, perform certain works for the benefit of God's people, and proclaim the Father's good news message to the world.
-It does not matter how one pronounces the Father's and Jesus' name(s), as long as it is done with the proper respect and honor for them.
-What does matter is having the authorization to communicate with the Father and his Son and to use the Father's spirit-power.
+What we see in the New Testament is the delegation of authority and spirit-power to the elect in order for them to communicate with the Father, perform certain works for the benefit of the elect, and proclaim the Father's good news message to the world.
+It does not matter how one pronounces the name(s) of the Father and Christ, as long as it is done with the proper respect and honor for them.
+What does matter is having the authorization to communicate with the Father and Christ and to use the Father's spirit-power.

 THE FATHER'S AUTHORITY

 The Bible clearly shows that all existing authority and power resides in God the Father.
-It is through his authority and power that all things and beings, whether they are physical or spiritual, are able to exist and exert physical or spiritual action and influence:
+It is through his authority and power that all things and beings, whether they are physical or spiritual, are able to exist and exert physical or spirit-power and influence:

 "I [Jesus] said to you, I go away and come again to you.
-If you loved me you would rejoice, because I said, I go to the Father: for my Father is greater than I" (Jn.14:28 KJV).
+If you loved me you would rejoice, because I said, I go to the Father: for my Father is greater than I" (Jn.14:28 KJV Para.).